forty-two/NightCycle/README.md

 ## NightCycle

-Changes a users Sublime Text 2 colour scheme automatically according to what time of day it is.
+Changes a user's Sublime Text 2 colour scheme and UI theme automatically according to what time of day it is.

 ## Usage